 Phase 4: Fertilization and Embryo Culture

-development to select embryos that are most likely to provide for pregnancy, and also the stage that cells can be removed for genetic screening (preimplantation genetic screening/comprehensive chromosomal screening).
+development to select embryos that are most likely to lead to pregnancy, and also the stage that cells can be removed for genetic screening (preimplantation genetic testing).

 Figure 4: Developmental day 3 and day 5 (blastocyst) embryos.